xyngular/py-xinject/docs/unit-testing.md

 This is just extra info in case your intrested.

-Before the start of each pytest unit-test function run, the current dependencies are deactivated and a new blank UContext (which contains the dependencies) is created.
+Before the start of each pytest unit-test function run, the current dependencies are deactivated and a new blank XContext (which contains the dependencies) is created.

 This means that by default, at the start of each running unit test function there will be no dependencies 'visible'.